2015 Italian Grand Prix: Background

 In terms of technical developments, Ferrari upgraded their engine for their home race by using three of their development tokens while Mercedes spent all seven of their remaining engine tokens.
 As a result of this, Mercedes became the first team in 2015 to use all their tokens, with both Honda and Ferrari having four tokens remaining and Renault having twelve tokens left for later in the season.
 Because of these changes both Mercedes cars were on their third powerplants, whilst both Ferrari cars were on their fourth power units.
 Additionally, Toro Rosso, Red Bull and McLaren received grid penalties for exceeding their parts usage, forcing them to start at the back of the grid.
 McLaren went back to using their snub nose design, which they had replaced earlier in the season ahead of the Austrian Grand Prix, in order to achieve better aerodynamics and lower drag for the high-speed Monza circuit.

 Prior to the race, Lewis Hamilton was leading the World Championship on 227 points, 28 clear of teammate Rosberg.
 Sebastian Vettel was in third place, another 39 points adrift.
 In the Constructors' standings, Mercedes were in front on 426 points, with Ferrari and Williams second and third on 242 and 161 points respectively.

+This race was Scuderia Ferrari's 900th start in a World Championship event as a team.